Somalia cuts ties with Kenya, shots fired at Mogadishu protests

 “We do not want a dictator, we do not want Farmaajo,” hundreds of protesters chanted, calling for him to quit.
 Some carried placards with “Farmaajo is a curse” written on them.

-Reporting by Abdi Sheikh; Writing by Clement Uwiringiyimana; Editing by Omar Mohammed, Tom Hogue, Michael Perry and Andrew Cawthorne
+Reporting by Abdi Sheikh; Writing by Clement Uwiringiyimana/Elias Biryabarema; Editing by Omar Mohammed, Andrew Cawthorne and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.